j9t/little-books/manuscript/html-css-frameworks.md

 ### Lack of Accuracy

 An assumption we’ve made thus far is that what our frameworks do is accurate—that is, that they match the underlying needs and designs.
-That latter part can be a source of error if the frameworks we coded or use don’t match the specs our designer friends sent us (if we’re not the designers ourselves).
-This can lead to all kinds of issues: from not being able to accommodate the original plan (no use for our external framework) to needing structural changes (ouch) to asking the designer folks to rationalize and photoshop the differences away instead of fixing the framework.
+That latter part can be a source of error if the frameworks we coded or use don’t match the specs our designers sent us (if we’re not the designers ourselves).
+This can lead to all kinds of issues: from not being able to accommodate the original plan (no use for our external framework) to needing structural changes (ouch) to asking the designers to rationalize and photoshop the differences away instead of fixing the framework.
 We need to watch out for design and style guide divergence.

 ### Lack of Guts

-The last big issue is to not have what it takes—even if that’s manager support—to pull the plug.
+The last major issue is not to have what it takes—even if that’s manager support—to pull the plug.
 Clinging on to something that’s not relevant anymore.
 Something that’s not used anymore.
 That’s used wrong.
 That’s a construction ruin.
 That can’t be maintained or extended.
 Something like that.

 Sticking with a broken framework, a failed one, or perhaps a glorious one that has just reached the end of its lifetime can be a challenge.
 When that happens to us, we need to get over it.
 As professionals, we have big goals and we want our code to last—but sometimes we fail, and then we need to… suck it up.